Time-Varying Formation Tracking Control of Wheeled Mobile Robots With Region Constraint: A Generalized Udwadia-Kalaba Framework: Introduction

-Taking the underactuated characteristics into consideration, designing controllers based on dynamic models is more practical.
-However, few efforts have been made for the time-varying formation tracking control of wheeled mobile robots based on dynamic models.
-In \cite{sun2021time}, a time-varying optimization-based approach is proposed to achieve distributed time-varying formation control for an uncertain Euler–Lagrange system.
-In \cite{yu2022adaptive}, the adaptive practical optimal time-varying formation tracking problems of the disturbed high-order multi-agent systems with a noncooperative leader are considered.
-However, most related works ignore region constraint. \IEEEpubidadjcol In practice, region constraint exists widely due to the limitation of real-world environments, task requirements and safety regulations.
+In practice, region constraint exists widely due to the limitation of real-world environments, task requirements and safety regulations.
 For example, aircraft cannot fly in the no-fly zones and manipulators need to operate within strict workspace limits.
 Ignoring region constraint, the robots might collide with the region boundaries, compromising the safety and integrity of the robots.
 Thus, it is necessary to consider the region constraint during the process of designing the time-varying formation tracking controller.

 Motivated by the above discussions, this paper studies the time-varying formation tracking control of wheeled mobile robots with region constraint from a generalized Udwadia-Kalaba framework.
 The main contributions are summarized as follows.